From isolation to icon: How Hannah Hauxwell's life in the Yorkshire Dales became a worldwide sensation

 Her TV career was not over, though.
 In 1992 Cockcroft took Hannah overseas for Hannah Hauxwell: Innocent Abroad, in which she met the Pope and travelled around Europe.
 The sequence was complete with a filmed trip to the USA, screened in 1995.

 Hannah’s attachment to Low Birk Hatt remained with her for life.
 “My heart and soul will always be up on the Dales,” she told the Yorkshire Post in 2007.
-Though no longer a household name when she died aged 91 in January this year, a few hundred attended her funeral in Durham’s Barnard Castle.
+Though no longer a household name when she died aged 91 in January 2018, a few hundred attended her funeral in Durham’s Barnard Castle.

 Hannah's Meadow Nature Reserve